pulumi/docs/content/case-studies/mercedes-benz-rdna/_index.md

 microservices.
 We have hundreds of these different microservices that are based on-premises, and we are in the process of migrating them to the cloud."

-Ramamurthy manages a cross-functional team that is responsible for both application and infrastructure architecture.
+Ramamurthy leads a cross-functional team that is responsible for both application and infrastructure architecture.
 He also works closely with the open innovations team in Sunnyvale.
 As a result, he wears a lot of hats, and has a lot of people and processes he is striving to optimize.
-He is constantly on the lookout for new solutions to the multitude of challenges that present themselves in all-cloud environments.
+Ramamurthy is constantly on the lookout for new solutions to the multitude of challenges that present themselves in all-cloud environments.

 ## Developers in the Driver’s Seat: Programming the Cloud with Pulumi